Port Said, Egypt

 2 days/1 night

+Minimum age to visit the Library of Alexandria is 6 years.
+In the event the library is closed, a visit to the Fort of Qait Bay will be substituted.
 Those who wish to enter one of the pyramids can do so upon request (cost included); however, this is not recommended for anyone who suffers from claustrophobia, limited mobility, a heart condition or circulatory and breathing problems.
 It is very hot and stuffy inside the pyramid and you must be able to bend over and crouch down at times while you are inside.
-Important: It is each guest’s sole responsibility to obtain (before traveling) any visas, vaccinations or tourist cards that are required for participating in overland adventures or overnight tours, unless noted otherwise in the description.
+Important: It is each guest’s sole responsibility to obtain (before traveling) any visas, vaccinations or tourist cards that are required for participating in mid-cruise adventures or overnight journeys, unless noted otherwise in the description.
+Please be aware that you may need a visa for any and/or all countries that you will depart from and travel through as part of your mid-cruise adventure or overnight journey, and for the country in which you will re-join the ship.